 In line with its purpose, the Group has implemented a policy aimed at protecting its customers and their legitimate interests through a transparent and fair relationship and advice, focused on customer needs and satisfaction.
 The Compliance department expresses these ambitions through the "Smart Compliance for Society" approach, which integrates customer protection.
 In this context, the various actions implemented are organized around the following four pillars:

-- the quality of offerings, which reflects the Group's commitment to product governance at every stage of the offering process; - II. loyalty to customers, which aims to provide fair advice to all our customers; - III. the transparency of information, to make it accessible to all and to allow customers to make informed decisions; - IV. listening to customers through a complaint management system at the center of our continuous improvement processes.
+- i this context, the various actions implemented are organized around the following rour plinars. - I. the quality of offerings, which reflects the Group's commitment to product governance at every stage of the offering process; - II. loyalty to customers, which aims to provide fair advice to all our customers; - III. the transparency of information, to make it accessible to all and to allow customers to make informed decisions; - IV. listening to customers through a complaint management system at the center of our continuous improvement processes.